SDxs5/raspberry_pi_object_detection/README.md

 You could also choose whatever model you want from tensorflow model_zoo

-Doadload the one you want and change some of the parameters in Ras_dec.ipynb https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
+Download the one you want and change some of the parameters in Ras_dec.ipynb https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md